KNKalinin/hotel-cancellations-lstm/index.md

 | RMSE   | 274.07        | 95.28        |
 | MFE   | 156.32        | 38.65       |

-Based on the RMSE measure, LSTM shows superior performance.
+Based on the RMSE measure, LSTM shows superior performance for H2.

 Interestingly, MDA remains slightly higher when predicting using ARIMA, while MFE shows better performance on H1 when using ARIMA.